The world has changed. Your work has changed. Your life has changed. You are going to change.

 We often talk about changes as being hard.
 We often comment that success is difficult.

-But breakthrough is never challenging.
+But success isn’t as challenging as we make it.
 It directly matches your level of intensity.
 Your degree of urgency.

 If you need to change bad enough, you will.
 Almost automatically.
 Instantaneously.
 Overnight.
 Without question, excuse, or impediment.